AurelienPillevesse/uframework/README.md

 	source schemaMYSQL.sql

 To connect ot the database you have to use the following command.

-	$ mysql uframework -h127.0.0.1 -P32768 -uuframework -pp4sswOrd < app/config/schemaMYSQL.sql
+(You have to give the port forwarded by the image with the `docker ps` command.)
+In the example below, the port is 32768 but take care to write the port is written by the `docker ps` command.

     $ mysql uframework -h127.0.0.1 -P32768 -uuframework -pp4ssw0rd < app/config/schemaMYSQL.sql

-You have to give the port forwarded by the image with the `docker ps` command.